 In addition, these libraries provide:

-- Free Wi-Fi Internet access and EM-based security system
+- Free Wi-Fi Internet access on eLibrary's devices and EM-based security system

 - In each library around 3,000 high quality print books, documentaries and magazines

 - Provide around 35 computers, tablets and multimedia for use in each library